JaSt17/STARGEN/README.md

 ---

-This README provides detailed instructions for running TMGB and replicating the results presented in the associated manuscript.
-For further information and updates, visit the [TMGB GitHub repository](https://github.com/JaSt17/BINP17_TMGB).
+This README provides detailed instructions for running STARGEN and replicating the results presented in the associated manuscript.